RoyMagnussen/CottonBox-Data-Centric/README.md

 I have created a search bar where users are able to search for products which redirect them to the `search results` page when they press enter.

-> Currently the lin does not work as I have not implemented the search function or the `search results` page.
+> Currently the link does not work as I have not implemented the search function or the `search results` page.

 #### 2. Callout Section